-- Qualifying NDT Systems that make Use of machine learning and Artificial Intelligence; an ENIQ recommended practice on the topic will be published in 2021 that will also identify the gaps. - Use of virtual flaws on qualification: Practical trials or technical justification - Understand the technical barriers that preclude the transport of qualifications between countries and find methods or procedures on how to overcome these.
-A related benchmark project on requalification of inspections was completed in 2020. - An independent assessment to verify the accuracy of NDT inspection simulation software - Use of structural health monitoring systems in NPP to complement ISI
+- Qualifying NDT Systems that make Use of machine learning and Artificial Intelligence; an ENIQ recommended practice on the topic will be published in 2021 that will also identify the gaps. - Supporting the application of Machine Learning and Artificial Intelligence pursuant to ENIQ Recommended Practice 13 and the developments in the field. - Use of virtual flaws on qualification: Practical trials or technical justificationUnderstand the technical barriers that preclude the transport of qualifications between countries and find methods or procedures on how to overcome these.
+A related benchmark project on requalification of inspections was completed in 2020. - An independent assessment to verify the accuracy of NDT inspection simulation software

-- Review of risk-informed pre-service inspection (PSI) for new build and modifications of existing plants. - Extension of RI-ISI to all mechanical components, i.e. beyond piping.
+- Use of structural health monitoring systems in NPP to complement ISI - Evaluating the latest NDT technologies to determine the qualifiable applications for nuclear inspections. - Review of risk-informed pre-service inspection (PSI) for new build and modifications of existing plants. - Extension of RI-ISI to all mechanical components, i.e. beyond piping.
 ENIQ SAE completed a technical report on topic which will be published in 2021. - Benchmarking of RI-ISI approaches worldwide to harmonize them and improve credibility